-A width of up to 40 feet of open channel is desired.
-A total of approximately 8,337 square feet of stream encompassing approximately 0.191 acres in the channel bottom may be affected by the vegetation removal.
+In general, a width of up to 30 feet of open channel is desired.
+A total of approximately 2,218 square feet of stream cover encompassing approximately 0.051 acres in the channel bottom may be affected by the vegetation removal.

 Woody species in the center of the channel, including sycamore, alder, cottonwood, and willow, will be cut by hand, using chainsaws, loppers, and other hand tools.
-As described in Monterey Peninsula Water Management District's (MPWMD) "Guidelines for Vegetation Management and Removal of Deleterious Materials for the Carmel River Riparian Corridor" (March 2003), a minimum of vegetation will be removed in order to maintain an open passage for flow and debris.
+As described in Monterey Peninsula Water Management District's (MPWMD) "Guidelines for Vegetation Management and Removal of Deleterious Materials for the Carmel River Riparian Corridor" (2012), a minimum of vegetation will be removed in order to maintain an open passage for flow and debris.
 Most of the vegetation targeted for cutting is less than eight years old.
-Trees selected for cutting will be cut to the ground, but rootballs will be left intact.
-Cut branches and tree trunks will be placed along stream edges to provide shade and cover for aquatic species, in some cases excess vegetation will be chipped.
+Some trees selected for cutting will be cut to the ground, but rootballs will be left intact.
+Other trees will be simply trimmed back.
+A portion of the cut branches and tree trunks will be placed along stream edges to provide shade and cover for aquatic species, excess vegetation will be chipped.
 Vegetation on the banks will be left in place to maintain bank stability.
 Streambank vegetation encroaching into the channel bottom may be cut back to 15 feet from the toe of the streambank (measured toward the center of the channel), if this option would result is less overall impact.

-MPWMD proposes to conduct vegetation management between approximately mid August and mid October 2011.
-Because vegetation will be trimmed, but not removed entirely, no stream diversions or erosion control plans are necessary.
+MPWMD proposes to conduct vegetation management between approximately mid August and mid October 2012.
+Because vegetation will be cut using hand tools, no stream diversions or erosion control plans are necessary.
 Both steelhead and California red-legged frogs (CRLF) may be present in the reaches targeted for vegetation cutting.